-3.3 Foreign currency transactions
+3.3 Translation of foreign currency transactions

-Foreign currency transactions are translated to the respective functional currencies of the Group entities at the exchange rates prevailing at the dates of the transactions.
+Foreign currency transactions are translated to the respective functional currencies of the Group entities at the exchange rates prevailing at the transaction dates.

 At the end of each reporting period, monetary items denominated in foreign currencies are retranslated at the exchange rates prevailing at the reporting date.